codedhouse/le-braindump/software-architecture/architectural-styles/client-server/REST.md

 1. clients can cache responses
 1. the API can run behind other layers, e.g. a proxy or load balancer
 1. the API can return code on demand that can be used to extend the client
-1. uniform interface - includes usng URIs
+1. uniform interface - includes using URIs

 ## Client requests